asanetargoss/HardcoreAlchemy/README.md

 * Guide-API (Custom build for development use only.
 Do not distribute.)
 * AppleCore: https://github.com/asanetargoss/AppleCore

-### Overview of Projects and Dependencies
+### Overview of Projects

 * `compilelibs/` - The place to put third-party mods that the various projects depend on.
-For example, files in `compilelibs/core` are depended on by the core project and any mods which depend on the core project.
+For example, files in `compilelibs/core/` are depended on by the core project and any mods which depend on the core project.
 * `translations/` - Unlike most mod projects, translation files are stored in this folder, separately from other resources.
-Most of the translation files are in `translations/core/`, but this may change in the future.
+Most of the translations are in `translations/core/`, but this may change in the future.
 * `core/` - A mod project which contains shared code required by the other projects.
 * `tweaks/` - A mod project containing magic and survival tweaks, aiming for a minimal number of dependencies.
 * `creatures/` - A mod project for balanced morphing mechanics and tweaks to mob mods.
+It requires Changeling.
 * `magic/` - A mod project containing features which make magic mods work better in a hardcore respawn gameplay context.
 It also contains various tweaks and fixes for magic and utility mods.
 * `survival/` - A mod project containing various features related to nutrition, thirst, and crop growth.
 It interacts with various survival and crop mods.
 * `modpack/` - A mod project intended for the Hardcore Alchemy modpack.
 It adds guidebooks and integration tests.
+If you are building your own modpack, you most likely do not want to use this mod.

 ### Notes on Windows and IntelliJ IDEA